Alberto Del Rio Speaks On "Stupid" WWE Writing, Not Fitting In With Younger Wrestlers

 Continuing on the subject of his second WWE run, Del Rio says he did everything in his power to make things work out, but says the storylines “weren’t there” and he was unhappy.
 He credited the younger talent in the WWE locker room as being “great, great guys,” but says they’re from different generations and he didn’t fit in.

-“All my friends were gone, Rey [Mysterio], Edge, Chavo [Guerrero],” Alberto recalled.
+“All my friends were gone, Rey, Edge, Chavo,” Alberto recalled.
 “I remember Vince saying this to me, ‘why don’t you try to blend [in] with the guys?’
 I said, ‘because we’re so different.’
 I read books.
 They play video games and they read comic books.
 They’re 19, 20 years old.
 I’m 38, 39 years old, so we have nothing in common.”

 Del Rio says WWE did everything they could to keep him there, but his unhappiness with his direction in the company was ultimately why he decided to quit.
 You can listen to the entire interview with Alberto Del Rio on the Sam Roberts Wrestling Podcast.